Technical diving: Definition

-There is some professional disagreement as to what exactly technical diving encompasses.
-Nitrox diving and rebreather diving were originally considered technical, but this is no longer universally the case as several certification agencies now offer Recreational Nitrox and recreational rebreather training and certification.
+There is no clear consensus on the definition of technical diving.
+It is an arbitrary distinction, and the line has been drawn in different places by different organisations, and has shifted on a few occasions.
+Nitrox diving, rebreather diving and sidemount diving were originally considered technical, but this is no longer the case and most certification agencies now offer these as recreational courses.
 Some training agencies classify penetration diving in wrecks and caves as technical diving.
-Even those who agree on the broad definitions of technical diving may disagree on the precise boundaries between technical and recreational diving.
+Even those who agree on the broad definitions of technical diving may disagree on the precise boundaries between technical and recreational diving: